Twisted11121/forum-site/README.md

 4. Thread Creation ✓
 5. Moderation tools for admin
 6. Likes/Dislikes
-7. Handle users uploading images profile pictures and tests
+7. Handle users uploading images profile pictures ✓ and tests
-8. Add the profile button to the nav-bar.
+8. Add the profile button to the nav-bar.✓